Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: RESULTS

-Only when decreasing the amplitude of the sinusoidal significantly $\frac{A_{\mathrm{sys}}}{A_{21}} < 0.5$ the $p$-value combined with the effects of a tighter posterior compression indicates a better recovered fit.
-Therefore, in this parameter region the sky-averaged 21-cm signal recovery can be partly successful but at the cost of a deformed sky-averaged 21-cm signal which does not accurately resemble the true sky-averaged 21-cm signal shape.
+Only when decreasing the amplitude and the period of the sinusoidal significantly $\frac{A_{\mathrm{sys}}}{A_{21}} \leq 0.5$, $\frac{P_{\mathrm{sys}}}{FWHM_{21}} \leq 0.5$, the Bayes factor and the $p$-value indicate a well recovered fit but it is still higher than in the base case.
+In this regime, the systematic structure is also fitted as part of the 21-cm signal model resulting in a higher $p$-value and biased parameter mean estimates.
+We conclude that in this parameter region the sky-averaged 21-cm signal recovery can be partly successful but at the cost of a deformed sky-averaged 21-cm signal due to higher parameter variances that do not accurately resemble the true sky-averaged 21-cm signal shape, as seen in Figure (\ref{fig:VaryingSinusoids}) top left plot.